Dashlane Review: Is It the Best Password Manager in 2025?

 Dashlane Ease of Use & Setup — Very Simple & Intuitive

 Unfortunately, you can’t set up multiple vaults or folders for your passwords or customize the preset password categories, which is a real shame.
-1Password and LastPass both offer these features, and they make organizing your passwords much easier — especially once you start storing hundreds of passwords in your vault.
-However, you can name your Collections anything you want and also change it later if you want to.
+1Password offers these features, and it makes organizing your passwords much easier — especially once you start storing hundreds of passwords in your vault.
+However, you can name your Collections anything you want and also change them later if you want to.

-Overall, though, Dashlane is very well-designed, and it’s one of the most intuitive password managers I’ve ever used.
-Importing passwords could be improved on, but it’s still an extremely quick process that works well.
+Overall, Dashlane is very well-designed, and it’s one of the most intuitive password managers I’ve ever used.
+Importing passwords could be improved on, but it’s still a quick process that works well.

 Dashlane Mobile App — Feature-Rich & Simple to Use